ycj28c/scribble/_posts/2017-09-15-can-we-do-pressure-test.md

 share: y
 ---

-> ps: All the numbers and cases in this page are fake number, just for example
+> Notice: All the numbers and cases in this page are fake number, just for example

-# General Concept
+## General Concept
 Pressure test is based on performance test, which run a bunch of parallel requests targeting a function or a system work flow.
 The goals are:
 1. Break down the system, get the test data such as TPS, PV
 2. Find the system bottle neck
 3. Show the result and see if boss or user satisfy with the current system capability So it is best to run in production, but we has same mirror system stage, it is OK to test in stage.

-# Pressure Test Precondition
+## Pressure Test Precondition
 1. Are we pressure test particular function or test the whole system
 	* If test particular function, we only need to produce the pressure for that function
 	* If test whole system, we need to simulate the general user behavior